William Henry Strahan: Military service

 Around 1900 Strahan joined the Guildford Rifles and later the Australian Light Horse, where he rose to the rank of sergeant major.
 At the outbreak of World War I he resigned to enlist in the Australian Army.
-He was the 199th person to enlist in the Australian Imperial Forces.
 He joined the 16th Battalion "A" company on 14 September 1914 and on 1 October 1914 was promoted to sergeant.
 The initial training period of two months took place at Blackboy Hill in Western Australia.
-The army then decided that the 4th Brigade, which was made up of the 11th and 16th Battalions, was to assemble at Broadmeadows, in Victoria, to complete its organisation and training before embarkation overseas.
+The army then decided that the 4th Brigade was to assemble at Broadmeadows, in Victoria, to complete its organisation and training before embarkation overseas.
 In November, therefore, all ranks were given leave and Strahan went back to Toodyay to visit family and friends.
-While there he was given an official send off by the Toodyay Road Board.
+While there, he was given an official send off by the Toodyay Road Board.
 On 21 November 1914, the battalion entrained for Fremantle and embarked in two parties on SS Indarra and Dimboola, which arrived at Port Melbourne about a week later.
 Each party was then transported to Broadmeadows.
 On 22 December 1914 Strahan, along with the 16th Battalion, embarked on Troopship A40 Ceramic for Albany, Western Australia.
 They reached Albany on 28 December.
 No shore leave was granted.
 At 8am on 31 December the Ceramic sailed from King George Sound in the second convoy of troops to leave Albany and arrived a month later in Egypt.
-After further training in Egypt the 16th Battalion was part of the initial landings at Gallipoli on 25 April 1915.
+After further training in Egypt, the 16th Battalion was part of the 3rd Wave of landings at Gallipoli on the afternoon of 25 April 1915.
 Strahan was shot by a sniper and killed on that first day.
 He is memorialised at Lone Pine Cemetery at Gallipoli.